RBGKew/powop/README.md

 1. Go to `http://localhost:10080/admin/#/organisations`
 2. Click the cog in the top right and login with username `admin` and password `password`
 3. Click the cog in the top right and click import - select the `powo-harvest/local-development-data-configuration.json` as the file
-4. Go to `http://localhost:10080/admin/#/lists` and click the play icon next to the `Load everything` job
+4. Go to `http://localhost:10080/admin/#/lists` and click the play icon next to the `Load everything` job [Note: if you want images in search results, first follow the Images instructions below]

 This loads a subset of the full data onto your development machine.
 It can take several hours to complete.